OpenEvalProject/evals/manuscripts/elife-49500/v2/manuscript.md

 Together, these observations suggested the following: a) IFI16 is important for the recruitment and maintenance of the repressive H3K9me3 mark and for the exclusion of the permissive H3K4me3 mark on the KSHV genome both, after de novo infection and during prolonged latency; b) IFI16 influences the recruitment of RNA Pol II on KSHV lytic promoters; c) depletion of IFI16 during de novo infection of endothelial cells results in lytic gene expression and failure to establish latency, and d) re-distribution of H3K9me3 along with H3K27me3 and H3K4me3 plays an important role during reactivation from latency.

-## H3K9 methylations play an important role in KSHV life cycle and IFI16 interacts with cellular H3K9 methyltransferases (H3K9MTase)
+### H3K9 methylations play an important role in KSHV life cycle and IFI16 interacts with cellular H3K9 methyltransferases (H3K9MTase)

 Based on the previous studies of IFI16-mediated transcriptional repression and possible role of IFI16 in the modulation of H3K9me3 on herpesvirus genomes, we next determined the connection of this histone mark with IFI16.
 To test the importance of H3K9 methylations on KSHV life cycle, we used A-366, a potent and selective inhibitor of H3K9 me2/me3 methylation (Kaniskan et al., 2018).
 MTT toxicity assays revealed that 100 µM concentration of A366 is non-toxic on BCBL-1 cells for up to 72 hr (Figure 2A).
 BCBL-1 cells were treated for 72 hr with 10 µM or 100 µM concentrations of A366 or mock treated with DMSO vehicle control and we measured the expression of all four KSHV temporal gene by real-time qRT-PCR (Figure 2B).
 We observed that although there were no significant changes at 10 µM, treatment with 100 µM A366 induced robust initiation of lytic IE, E, and L gene transcripts.
 As a control, we also evaluated cellular IFI16 and GAPDH transcripts and found no significant changes after A366 treatment.
 When we tested the levels of different H3 lysine methylations after 72 hr 100 µM A366 treatment, we observed that A366 specifically inhibited H3K9me2 and H3K9me3 methylations, and the levels of IFI16 did not change significantly (Figure 2C).
 Recently, Hopcraft et al. (2018) screened a number of H3 MTases in an attempt to identify host chromatin-modifying proteins that are essential for maintaining KSHV latency and found that 1 μM and 10 μM concentrations of A366 were ineffective in inducing KSHV lytic cycle.
 Although this observation is comparable to our findings, these authors did not test 100 μM concentration of A366.

 ![Figure 2.](https://cdn.elifesciences.org/articles/49500/elife-49500-fig2-v2.jpg)

 **Figure 2.:** (A) MTT cell viability assay of BCBL-1 cells treated with the H3K9me3 specific chemical inhibitor A366 at different concentrations and different time points.
 (B) q-RT PCR (two-step, sybr Green) of KSHV mRNAs in BCBL-1 cells treated for 72 hr with either vehicle control DMSO or A366 (10 µM and 100 µM).
 (C) WB of different H3 methylations and IFI16 after A366 treatment of BCBL-1 cells.
 (D) H3K9 methyltransferase activity (ng/h/mg) assay.
 TIME cells were infected with KSHV for 6 or 24 hr followed by isolation of nuclear fraction, benzonase treatment and IP with anti-IFI16 or control IgG in the presence of benzonase using the catch and release method.
 Elution was performed under non-denaturing conditions to keep the associated H3K9 methyltransferase active.
-H3K9 methyltransferase activity was assayed in the eluate (Materials and methods). *, p<0.05; **, p<0.01; ***,<0.001; unpaired t-test. () TIME cells were infected with KSHV genome labeled with EdU or unlabeled control KSHV (100 DNA copies/cell) for 24 hr followed by EdU-KSHV genome pulldown using Click chemistry.
+H3K9 methyltransferase activity was assayed in the eluate (Materials and methods). *, p<0.05; **, p<0.01; ***,<0.001; unpaired t-test.
+(E) TIME cells were infected with KSHV genome labeled with EdU or unlabeled control KSHV (100 DNA copies/cell) for 24 hr followed by EdU-KSHV genome pulldown using Click chemistry.
 The inputs and eluates were blotted for different H3K9 MTases.
-(EF) TIME cells were infected with EdU-labeled KSHV as in (D) and stained using the Click-iT EdU Alexa Fluor 594 Imaging Kit (red).
+(F) TIME cells were infected with EdU-labeled KSHV as in (D) and stained using the Click-iT EdU Alexa Fluor 594 Imaging Kit (red).
 Subsequently, IFA was performed against different H3K9 MTases and colocalization of the IFA signal (green) with KSHV EdU-genome staining (red) resulting in yellow was evaluated (enlarged image, white arrows).

 We next hypothesized that IFI16 binds, recruits and maintains specific H3K9 MTase(s) on the KSHV genome leading to the observed changes in H3K9me3 occupancy on the KSHV genome.
 To test this, we infected TIME cells with KSHV (100 DNA copies/cell) for 6 or 24 hr, isolated the nuclear fractions, treated with benzonase to digest all nucleic acids, and immunoprecipitated (IP) with anti-IFI16 antibody or isotype control IgG.
 The IPs were eluted under non-denaturing conditions to preserve the enzymatic activity of associated H3K9MTase and we performed a H3K9 methyltransferase activity assay (Materials and methods) with the eluate.
 We observed that IFI16 pulled down significant H3K9 MTase activity compared to the IgG control (Figure 2D) ranging between 0.4 and 0.5 ng/h/mg which were 10-fold lesser compared to the input lysates.
 KSHV infection did not alter the levels of intracellular MTases or their interaction with IFI16 as both uninfected and infected conditions showed comparable enzymatic activities.